Signado vs Clay

 Stay on Clay if:

 Your primary need is data enrichment and custom data pipelines.
 You chain multiple providers to maximize coverage on phone numbers, emails, technographics, and firmographic data.
 You have a RevOps engineer who can build and maintain Clay tables.
-Your use case is enrichment-first: you want better data on contacts you already have, and timing isn't the bottleneck.
+Your use case is enrichment-first: you want better data on contacts you already have, and lead-gen isn't the bottleneck.
 Clay's waterfall enrichment and 150+ provider integrations are purpose-built for that job.

-Add Signado if:
+Use Signado if:

 Common questions